-Upon notification of a unit trip with corresponding headgate closure, regardless of time of day, a local on-call qualified biologist shall be immediately notified by an operator at Merwin Hydro Control and shall commence with physically rescuing stranded fish from the tailrace channel.
-The local qualified biologist shall live in such close proximity to the Project so as to be on-site and walking the tailrace channel within 60 minutes of the unplanned unit trip.
-A Smith-Root LR-24 (or similar model) backpack electrofisher or long-handled dip net shall be utilized to capture stranded fish.
-If a backpack electrofisher is utilized, it will be set to Direct Current (DC) and applied at the lowest voltage setting possible to still allow capture of stranded fish species.
-All electrofishing activities will follow protocols as set forth in the National Marine Fisheries Service Backpack Electrofishing Guidelines (NMFS 2000).
-To remain compliant with stipulations contained within USFWS issued Biological Opinion (BiOp) for the Wallowa Falls Hydroelectric Facility, PacifiCorp shall ensure that fish capture and removal operations are conducted by a qualified biologist, and that all staff participating in the operation have the necessary knowledge, skills, and abilities to ensure safe handling of fish.
-All planned unit outages with headgate closure will also occur early in the morning to ensure the lowest possible water temperatures for safe fish handling.
+Upon notification of a unit trip with corresponding headgate closure, regardless of time of day, a local on-call qualified biologist was immediately notified by an operator at Merwin Hydro Control and commenced with physically rescuing stranded fish from the tailrace channel.
+The local qualified biologist lives in close proximity to the Project so as to be on-site and walking the tailrace channel within 60 minutes of the unplanned unit trip.
+A Smith-Root LR-24 (or similar model) backpack electrofisher or long-handled dip net was utilized to capture stranded fish.
+If a backpack electrofisher was utilized, it was set to Direct Current (DC) and applied at the lowest voltage setting possible to still allow capture of stranded fish species.
+All electrofishing activities followed protocols as set forth in the National Marine Fisheries Service Backpack Electrofishing Guidelines (NMFS 2000).
+To remain compliant with stipulations contained within the USFWS issued Biological Opinion (BiOp) for the Wallowa Falls Hydroelectric Facility, PacifiCorp ensured that fish capture and removal operations were conducted by a qualified biologist, and that all staff participating in the operation had the necessary knowledge, skills, and abilities to ensure safe handling of fish.
+All planned unit outages with headgate closure occurred early in the morning to ensure the lowest possible water temperatures for safe fish handling.

-In 2017, any and all salvage activities began in the fenced area immediately downstream of the turbine discharge and proceeded in a downstream manner until all areas of the tailrace were thoroughly fished.
+In 2019, any and all salvage activities began in the fenced area immediately downstream of the turbine discharge and proceeded in a downstream manner until all areas of the tailrace were thoroughly fished.
 All captured fish were held in five gallon buckets or small coolers with aerators until liberation into the West Fork Wallowa River downstream of the Project tailrace confluence.
 Fish capture and removal operations took all appropriate steps to minimize the amount and duration of handling.
 The operations maintained captured fish in water to the maximum extent possible during seining/netting, handling, and transfer for release, to prevent and minimize stress.

 Prior to liberation, all captured fish were quantified and measured to their caudal fork.
 Due to the presence and possible capture of Endangered Species Act listed bull trout in the Project area, recording of information following contact with said species complied with stipulations contained within the USFWS issued BiOp for this Project which states, "PacifiCorp shall document all bull trout encountered during work site isolation by submitting a fish handling and injury-occurrence report to the Service.
 The report shall include: 1) the name and address of the supervisory fish biologist; 2) methods used to isolate the work area and minimize disturbances to bull trout; 3) stream conditions before and following placement and removal of temporary barriers; 4) the means of fish removal; 5) approximate the number of fish removed by species and age class, the number of bull trout removed; 6) condition of all bull trout released; and 7) any incidence of observed injury or mortality to bull trout.
 Specifically, for all bull trout captured, we ask that the fisheries biologist in charge of handling record the date and time, capture location, capture method used, length and weight of the specimen, condition (if abnormal), search for and record identification numbers from any tags that may be present, and provide the collector's name."
+This Report and information contained therein shall qualify also as the "fish handling and injury-occurrence report" as stipulated within the USFWS issued BiOp for the Project.